Skip to content

 False

 The tongue is not the strongest muscle in the human body by any standard measure of muscular strength.
-Depending on how strength is defined, the masseter (jaw muscle), the glutes, or the heart (in terms of endurance work) are more appropriate candidates.
-The tongue is most accurately described as the most flexible muscular organ.
+Depending on how strength is defined, the masseter jaw muscle, the gluteal muscles, or the heart in terms of sustained endurance work are stronger candidates.
+The tongue is more accurately described as the body's most flexible and dexterous muscular structure.

 You swallow spiders in your sleep